MacauleyMorgan/Project-Three/README.md

 As a logged in user, I would like the flexibility to change my email and password when I need to

-As a logged in user I would like to be able to navigate around the site structure easily and understand the layout of the site instictively
+As a logged in user I would like to be able to navigate around the site structure easily and understand the layout of the site instinctively

 As a logged user, I would like to be able to delete my account if I decide to leave the site at a later date